Daily : At The Moment News

 If further write-down sales are undertaken by the company to sell its existing inventory, believes it

-is likely to put pressure on Harvey Norman and JB HiFi, Dick Smith’s direct competitors
+is likely to put pressure on Harvey Norman and JB HiFi, Dick Smith’s direct competitors.
+This increased

 price competition will lead to lower sales margins and lower profits for the industry and consequently